 - For divers, there is an option for a one-tank dive or a longer two tank dive.

 - Tour prices generally include all equipment, boat transportation to the galleries and bottled water.

-- If you are not a certified diver there is an option to take a 90 minute course which will allow you to join a beginners diving tour.
+- If you are not a certified diver there is an option to take a 90-minute course which will allow you to join a beginner diving tour.

 - Plan a return visit in another 5-10 years to see how the reef has grown!

 Born in England, Sarah developed her wanderlust at a young age as she traveled around Europe with her parents.
 As a young adult she spent every penny she could on experiences as opposed to possessions.
 Eventually she found a way to earn a living doing what she loved: traveling, writing and capturing images of the wondrous world we live in.
 When not on the go Sarah enjoys time in her “sometimes home” of Vancouver.